-His current projects include research on presidential policy priorities, an examination of the factors that influence the evolution of laws over time, a study of the relationship between EU directives and policy making in the U.K., and an exploration of the behavior of cross-pressured lawmakers in Congress.
+His current projects examine a variety of political institutions.
+One project, funded by the Hewlett Foundation's Madison Initiative, examines Congress’s ability to renew and update expiring programs and laws over the last half-century.
+Other projects include research on presidential policy priorities, a study of the relationship between EU directives and policy making in the U.K., and an exploration of the behavior of cross-pressured lawmakers in Congress.
 He is also writing a textbook on the U.S. Congress (W.W.
-Norton), with Jeffrey Jenkins.
+Norton), with Jeffrey Jenkins and Charles Shipan.

 Dept. of Political Science, 333 UCB